Lola Schonberger

 One brother, one sister, about 10 relatives from mother's side of family and me'

 I came from a prosperous family in Michalvoce, Czechoslovakia.
 Everything changed in 1939 with arrival of the Nazis.
-In 1943 my father smuggled me to Uzhgorod, Hungary to stay with relatives; when Germans came father tried to smuggle her back across border to Michalvoce but I was caught and sent to the ghetto in Uzhgorod ghetto and then to Auschwitz.
+In 1943 my father smuggled me to Uzhgorod, Hungary to stay with relatives; when Germans came father tried to smuggle me back across border to Michalvoce but I was caught and sent to the ghetto in Uzhgorod ghetto and then to Auschwitz.
 I managed to survive series of camps and work camps until I was liberated on a march to Theresienstadt.

 Name of Ghetto(s)